arahi7860/react-intro/readme.md

 Let's break down the things we see here.

-1. `import React from 'react';` - this is how we add and use React.
-We have to import React like this at the top of every component JS file.
 1. `function App()` - this is a function (just like all the functions you've seen before) that is a React component.
 What makes it a component?
 The fact that it's using React to `return` JSX (more on that later).